Revised PHS Regulations Effective 8-24-12

 PHS-Funded Researchers must complete Conflict of Interest Training every four years.

-The University of Memphis has elected to use the new COI module of the CITI program.
+The University of Memphis has elected to use the new COI course of the CITI program.
 The Education Requirements page will provide instructions to log into the system.

 If you submit a new PHS grant or receive/renew a new PHS award after August 24, 2012,